semvijverberg/RGCPD/README.md

 - Scikit-learn models + optional GridSearch for tuning
 - flexible forecast verification metrics
 - (basic) plotting functions with cartopy
+- ECMWF_retrieval with a download python wrapper to get data from the Climate Data Store ERA-5 dataset

 Installation